lusakasa/saka-key/README.md

+# WARNING: THIS PROJECT IS UNMAINTAINED.

+Expect no further fixes or features.
+Anyone is free to fork, modify, and publish the extension, but please do not reuse the name "Saka Key" without permission.
+There are many maintained alternatives listed at the bottom.

+Why: The original developer does not and will not have the time and motivation to continue.

 # Saka Key

 Saka Key is a Chrome and Firefox extension for keyboard-only web browsing.
 It's configurable, easy to use, and engineered thoughtfully.
 Install it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/saka-key/hhhpdkekipnbloiiiiaokibebpdpakdp) or the [Firefox Marketplace](https://addons.mozilla.org/en-US/firefox/addon/saka-key/).
 Also read the [Saka Key Handbook](https://key.saka.io) and try the accompanying tab search extension [Saka](https://github.com/lusakasa/saka).